Is Starting a Grocery Ecommerce Business Profitable in Today's Market?

 Customer acquisition and retention

 All digital grocery stores need regular customers to be profitable, and building a vast consumer base comes at a price.
 Customer acquisition involves marketing costs, SEO building, and pay-per-click (PPC) campaigns.
-You will also need to spend money to keep your existing customers happy by investing in your fulfillment and distribution operations and improving the overall customer experience.

 Factors influencing grocery ecommerce profitability